Griffin Dunne Joins ‘This Is Us’ Cast In Surprising New Role After Shocking Fall Finale

-Spoiler warning: This article contains spoilers from the This Is Us fall finale episode, “The End Is the Beginning is the End.”
+Spoiler warning: This article contains spoilers from the This Is Us fall finale episode “The End Is the Beginning is the End.”

 This Is Us fans got the shock of a lifetime at the end of the show’s fall finale.
-In the episode “The End Is the Beginning is the End” it was revealed that Jack Pearson’s (Milo Ventimiglia) brother Nicky (Michael Angarano) did not die in the Vietnam War and is instead alive in the present day and living in Pennsylvania, not far from the Pearson family’s Pittsburgh hometown.
+In the episode “The End Is the Beginning is the End,” it was revealed that Jack Pearson’s (Milo Ventimiglia) brother Nicky (Michael Angarano) did not die in the Vietnam War and is instead alive in the present day and living in Pennsylvania, not far from the Pearson family’s Pittsburgh hometown.

 The stunning episode ended with Kevin Pearson (Justin Hartley) learning that there was no record of a deceased Nicholas Pearson, 46th Infantry, in the war memorial database.
 In the final seconds of the episode, a silhouette of an older, bespectacled man was shown entering a trailer.
 In the scene, a close-up of a piece of mail with a modern-day barcode was shown addressed to Nicholas Pearson in Bradford, Pennsylvania.